 To begin, thread the tip of the snake into the drain stub-out.
 Turn the crank clockwise and feed it into the drain pipe.
 You may feel a block, but this is most likely the snake is turning a corner.
 Continue feeding the snake into the line.

 If the cable has run into an obstruction, keep pushing the cable through until the tip bites through.
 When you pull out the cable, it will be covered in dirty gunk, so clean the cable as you pull it out.
 Since you may get a large plug of sludge at the end of the snake, be sure to have a bucket handy.

 Repeat these steps until you don’t feel the blockage any longer.
 After reassembling the trap, run plenty of warm water in order to flush out the line.

 Once the drain is clear, pour a mixture of 1/2 cup of white vinegar and 1/2 cup of baking soda down the drain.
 Close both of the openings (for double sinks) and let the solution sit for five minutes.
 Then, run a gallon or so of warm water down the drain to flush the sink.

 The baking soda and vinegar can dissolve the leftover fat deposits and leave the drain smelling better.

 DIY plumbing projects aren’t for everyone.
-Whether you have a stubborn clog or just want to call the professionals, our Kansas City plumbers at A-1 Sewer & Septic Service Inc. are glad to help!
+If you have a stubborn clog or other plumbing issues, pick up the phone and call the professionals, our Kansas City plumbers at A-1 Sewer & Septic Service Inc. are glad to help!